dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

         public abstract bool TryGetValue<T>(out T? value);
         public abstract bool TryGetValue(Type type, out object? value);

+        // Convert a non-dynamic node to a dynamic. public dynamic ToDynamic();

         // The token type from deserialization; otherwise JsonValueKind.Unspecified. public JsonValueKind ValueKind { get; }

         // Serialize() wrappers which pass the value and options.
+        // These are helpers and thus can be considered an optional API feature.
+        // There are no wrappers for JsonSerializer.Deserialize* methods since the
-        // The existing JsonSerializer.Deserialize* methods are still called. public string Serialize();
+        // existing Deserialize* methods can be called. public string Serialize();
         public void Serialize(System.Text.Json.Utf8JsonWriter writer);
         public System.Threading.Tasks.Task SerializeAsync(Stream utf8Json, CancellationToken cancellationToken = default);